bearmannl/bearmannl.github.io/2024/07/21/co-source-renaming/index.md

 ## Conclusion
 Co Source has the potential to revolutionize collaborative development within an ecosystem of trusted organizations.
 By combining the innovative nature of Open Source with the organizational boundaries of Inner Source, Co Source offers a unique model that can be particularly beneficial for government organizations in the public sector.
 This approach allows these organizations to share resources efficiently and securely, fostering a culture of collaboration and innovation.

 In a world where ecosystems are becoming increasingly prominent, Co Source enables organizations to build upon trusted relationships in source code sharing strategies.
-By establishing a culture of collaboration :handshake: and innovation :lightbulb:, organizations can drive technological advancements and achieve significant benefits.
+By establishing a culture of collaboration :handshake: and innovation :bulb:, organizations can drive technological advancements and achieve significant benefits.
 Embrace Co Source to unlock the full potential of collaborative development and propel your organization towards a future of innovation :rocket:!